Crypto-TII/TLS1.3/src/readme.md

 The initial idea is to implement two processes, server and client, which implement TLS1.3 over a local socket connection.

-So far I have succeeded in reproducing the output down as far as the Handshake Keys calculation.
+So far I have succeeded in reproducing the output down as far as the Application Keys calculation (which is close to the end of the protocol).
 The Crypto support (for hashing, HKDF, and X25519) for now  uses MIRACL Core https://github.com/miracl/core.

 This can be changed later, and other cipher primitive code added later on.
 For example Lightweight ciphers, post-quantum key exchanges etc.